 Psychology Training Can Teach You How to Be a Better Boss

 Although many people believe that the only job you can get with a psychology degree is a psychologist, it’s a very versatile degree with many applications.
 Psychology is helpful in fields like advertising and marketing, customer service, and business leadership.
-Having some training in psychology can help you learn how to become a better boss and improve outcomes within your organization.
+Having some training in psychology can help you learn how to become a better boss and improve outcomes within your organisation.

 Knowing how humans think and behave can also help you become more hirable.
 Business leaders with psychology training are in high demand.
-In fact, for professionals trained in this field job openings will increase by 14 per cent, according to the U.S. Bureau of Labor Statistics (BLS).
+In fact, job openings for professionals trained in this field will increase by 14 per cent, according to the U.S. Bureau of Labor Statistics (BLS).
 That’s because employers know the value of psychology training In leadership.
 You can be a better boss when you know how to communicate, lead effectively, and empathise with other employees.

 Employees Need Opportunities to Evolve Constantly